 - Wide areas on the other hand suggest stable water levels: slow vadose passages are wide.

 The complete vadose system of a cave is also called the drain complex.

 A classic key-hole shaped passage is carved out by the stream.
-This is called the keyhole or vados passage.
-Some keyhole passages are too narrow to travel accross.
-That's where your caving skills come in: you can make progress by traversing the top (which is the bottom of the original phreatic tube).
+This is called the keyhole or vadose passage.
+Some keyhole passages are too narrow to travel across.
+That’s where your caving skills come in: you can make progress by traversing the top (which is the bottom of the original phreatic tube).

 Drain shafts develop by water trickling down along break lines and fractures.
 They carve out a vertical shaft that can connect horizontal passages on different levels.
 They are almost always vertical, straight, and narrow; although they can get very large over time.

 Breakout chambers or domes

 These passages are formed by the collapse of the ceiling of a phreatic tube.
 They can be recognized by breakdown on the floor and sometimes a vault-like shape at the top.

 The epiphreatic (floodwater) zone lies in between the vadose and phreatic zone.
 It is flooded during high water and drained during low water.
 This means it contains both types of water flow (under pressure and free-flowing).